Hyundai Veloster: Veloster Turbo

 The Veloster Turbo uses a 1.6L T-GDi Gamma engine that has different outputs depending on the market.
 In North America, the engine outputs 150 kW at 6,000 rpm, and 27 kgm between 1,750 and 4,500 rpm.
 In other markets, such as Europe, it received a lower-power engine outputting 186 PS at 5,500 rpm with the same 265 Nm of torque, but altered to come earlier in the rev range at 1500 rpm.
 The car has three doors making the Veloster Turbo's shooting brake body style both in North America and in Europe a relative novelty.

 The Turbo further receives new body panels which add LED lights, large twin exhausts, side skirts, a larger front grille to accommodate intercooling, turbo badging and extra equipment as standard, including push button start (satnav and back-up camera available on top trim level).
 The matte grey paint option is also available on the Turbo.

 The Veloster Turbo was unveiled at the 2012 North American International Auto Show.
 The model shown was a concept vehicle with a special graphics package featuring a gray and yellow stripe running the length of the car, yellow trim on the front spoiler, side skirts and rear fascia, as well as a checkered flag theme on the side and roof spoiler and was also unveiled at the 2012 Chicago Auto Show.

 The North American model went on sale in summer 2012 as a 2013 model year vehicle, with the choice of either a six-speed manual transmission or a six-speed automatic transmission with Shiftronic.
 The European version is only available with manual transmission.

-The Veloster skipped production for 2017, as Hyundai prepared a new model for 2018.
+The Veloster skipped production for 2017, as Hyundai prepared a new model for 2019 release.